squins/sass-java-tryout/README.md

 * sass:update-stylesheets: compiles scss files into the css files
 * sass:watch: watches scss files, and compiles on the fly to css. (useful for rapid change view during development).

-### Run the war
+## Run the sample war project

 To run the war use following steps:

-# Run the project with mvn jetty:run.
+* Clone the project with git clone https://github.com/keesvandieren/sass-java-tryout.git
+* cd sass-java-tryout
+* mvn jetty:run
-# Go to [http://localhost:8080](http://localhost:8080) to see Sass in action.
+* Go to [http://localhost:8080](http://localhost:8080) to see Sass in action.

-NOTE: startup may take a while, as during startup JRuby with Compass is started, which might take up to 30 seconds.

 The Sass sources are in src/main/webapp/WEB-INF/sass.

 The CSS files are compiled to src/main/webapp/stylesheets.

-## Making changes
+## Making changes to scss files without restarting the container

-* TODO: duidelijker maken dat Ruby alleen nodig is voor autocompletion.

-To make changes, perform following steps:
+It is possible to change scss files, and see the changes reflected in the webapp without container restart.

 * Learn Sass language concepts.
 Read the [Sass guide](http://Sass-lang.com/guide).
 * Install Compass, read the [Compass install guide](http://compass-style.org/install/).